A Direct Approach for Handling Contextual Bandits with Latent State Dynamics: Introduction and Related Works

 \section{Introduction and Related Works}

-We revisit the setting of \citet{nelson2022ContextLatent}, which consists of linear contextual bandits with finitely many arms and with contexts governed by a hidden Markov model [HMM].
-Before we explain in detail the extensions made, we position the problem within the broader context of stochastic bandits, and more particularly, of stochastic bandits in changing environments.
+We consider a linear contextual bandit model where contexts and rewards are governed by a finite hidden Markov chain.
+Before we compare in detail our work to the earlier one by \citet{nelson2022ContextLatent}, we position the problem within the broader context of stochastic bandits, and more particularly, of stochastic bandits in changing environments.

-\paragraph{Stochastic bandits in changing environments.} In finitely-armed stochastic bandits (introduced by \citealp{thompson1933MAB} \citealp{robbins1952}; see also the survey monograph by \citealp{lattimore2020bandit}), rewards are drawn i.i.d.\ from fixed but unknown distributions indexed by arms, and the learner must perform some trade-off between exploration (to estimate the distributions) and exploitation (to pull more often better-performing arms).
+In finitely-armed stochastic bandits (introduced by \citealp{thompson1933MAB} and \citealp{robbins1952}; see also the survey monograph by \citealp{lattimore2020bandit}), rewards are drawn i.i.d.\ from fixed but unknown distributions indexed by arms, and the learner must perform some trade-off between exploration (to estimate the distributions) and exploitation (to pull more often better-performing arms).
 A first extension of interest is called linear contextual bandits (see \citealp{Chu2011ContextualBW} and \citealp{abbasi2011improved}, where the celebrated LinUCB strategy was introduced), where the learner observes a context (possibly chosen adversarially), selects an action, and receives a reward modeled as a linear function of (some function of) the context and action.